stuycs-gh-classrooms/nxtm-p01-pd10-awesome-coders-club/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- p to pause/unpause

 Mouse Control:
-- Mouse movement:
+- Mouse movement: x position of the mouse controls the paddle
-- Mouse pressed:
+- Mouse pressed: starts the game and launches the ball when you lose a life

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+CLASS Ball
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - PVector position
+  - int xspeed
+  - int yspeed
 - METHODS
+  - Ball(int x)
+  - Ball()
+  - display()
-  - LIST METHODS HERE
+  - move()

-CLASS NAME1
+CLASS Paddle
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - int x
 - METHODS
+  - Paddle()
+  - display()

+  CLASS Grid
+- Instance variables:
+  - Block[][]
+- METHODS
+  - Grid()

+  CLASS Block
+- Instance variables:
+  - PVector position
+  - boolean on
-  - LIST METHODS HERE
+- METHODS
+  - Block(int x,int y)
+  - Block()
+  - display()